Scale Change

 Cannot scale before initialization

-Changing the scale before initialization will result in unintended behavior.
+Changing scale before initialization will result in unintended behavior.

 Use Initialize() for this.